 The situation that the UK housing market currently finds itself in is unique.
-We are working towards a tight deadline – the end of the stamp duty holiday – and thousands of people are hoping to sell their homes to buy new ones before the end of March in order to take advantage of the generous tax relief.
+There are a matter of days left before Phase One of the stamp duty holiday comes to an end, and thousands of people are still hoping to sell their homes and buy new ones before the end of June in order to take advantage of the generous tax relief.
 We haven’t seen anything like this before.

 It’s such an important deadline due to the fact that the saving on offer is significant (up to £15,000) and if the deadline is missed, even by a day, it goes out of the window.